tml/cadmus/src/Chapter-1/Part IV: Arithmetic.md

 #### Ex 3 (Physics)
-Write a program to work out the kinetic energy of an object of mass 500kg that has a velocity of 12 m/s, and print the result
+Write a program to work out the kinetic energy of an object with a mass of 500kg that has a velocity of 12 m/s, and print the result.
 Hint: Kinetic Energy = 0.5 * Mass * (Velocity)^2

 #### Ex 4 (Physics)
 Write a program to answer the following physics question and print the result.
 If a car has a mass of 800 kg and moves with a velocity of 25 m/s, what force is needed to stop the car in 50 metres?
-Hint: You may want to turn the previous exercise into a method so you can easily work out   the cars kinetic energy.
+Hint: You may want to turn the previous exercise into a method so you can easily work out the car's kinetic energy.
 You will also need the equation Energy = Force * Distance.

 #### Ex 5 (Maths)
 Write a program to work out the missing angle of a triangle which has two known angles of 108 degrees and 24 degrees.